FluffyBumblebees/ATB-Common/technic_page/overview.md

 - Comforts by TheIllusiveC4
 - Compact Machines by AlphaMode
 - Companion by Snownee_
+- Compressor by Libra
 - Consistency+ by Cart3r1234
 - Cooking for Blockheads by BlayTheNinth
 - Coral Reef by primetoxinz
 - Coxinha Utilities by Luligabi12el
+- Craft Presence by CDAGaming_
 - Crawl by fewizz_
 - Create by Fabricators of Create
+- Create Chunkloading by embeddedt
 - Create Crafts and Additions by Alphamode & MRHMiner
 - Create Deco by Alphamode & talrey
+- Create Extended Flywheels by Rabbitminers
 - Create Plus by JieningYu
 - CreativeCore by CreativeMD
 - Creeper AI Updated by srgnis